 Aaron Klemz, an MCEA spokesman, said the legal action also serves as a warning to legislators to stay away from the state’s other constitutionally dedicated funds for the environment.
 That primarily means money from the voter-approved 2008 Legacy Amendment, which pays for a swath of natural resources projects across Minnesota through a sales tax.

 And while some lawmakers assure that money isn’t likely to be diverted in similar ways, environmental groups are still concerned the trust fund budgeting may be a sign of things to come.
-In fact, some watching the new case say it could set a precedent for how much discretion the Legislature has over how it spends other voter-approved funds written into the state constitution.“I think what they’re trying to draw is a line in the sand here,” said David Schultz, a professor of constitutional law at the University of Minnesota and political science at Hamline University.
+In fact, some watching the new case say it could set a precedent for how much discretion the Legislature has over how it spends other voter-approved funds written into the state constitution.

 The trust fund link